sorix6/interview-calendar/README.md

         * Composer
         * A PostgreSQL database
             * You will need to configure the database connexion in the application with your connexion information in ```src/config/settings.php```

+            * You will also need to run the scripts from the file ```docker-config/postgres/init.sql``` to setup the necessary tables